 - 1. Create a monitoring session.
-For steps, refer to "Create Monitoring Session" on page 22. - Figure 35: Creating a Monitoring Session - 2.
+For steps, refer to Create Monitoring Session. - 2.
 In the monitoring session, create a Pass all map.
-A pass all map sends all the traffic received from the G-vTAP containers to the tunnel endpoint or NAT.
-For steps, refer to "Create Map" on page 25.
+A pass all map sends all the traffic received from the G-vTAP agents to the tunnel endpoint or NAT.
+For steps, refer to Clone Monitoring Session. - 3.
+Drag and drop a tunnel from Tunnels.
+A tunnel encapsulates the flow records and then sends them to the tools for full packet inspection. - 4.
+Create a link from the Pass-all map to the tunnel endpoint.
+The traffic from the Pass-all map is forwarded to the tunnel endpoint that is connected to a tool. - 5.
+Drag and drop a v5 NetFlow application.